e-sensing/sits/README.md

 The following example illustrate how to train a dataset and classify an individual time series.
 First we use the `sits_train` function with two
-parameters: the training dataset (described above) and the chosen machine learning model (in this case, a random forest classifier).
+parameters: the training dataset (described above) and the chosen machine learning model (in this case, extreme gradient boosting).
 The trained model is then used to classify a time series from Mato Grosso Brazilian state, using `sits_classify`.
 The results can be shown in text format using the function `sits_show_prediction` or graphically using